Last update

 On the one hand, we will support all households by covering half of the increase planned for 2025, i.e., 30%.
 This will ensure that electricity prices remain comparable to those in our neighbouring regions.

 We will also provide specific support for people on low incomes through three targeted measures.
-The energy allowance will be tripled for current recipients, on a gradual basis.
+The energy allowance will be tripled for current recipients.
 The energy tax credit for "Revis" beneficiaries will be increased to €90.
 And the state will continue to cover part of the energy costs of retirement homes in 2025 to keep prices stable for residents.

-But we want to accelerate our approach, by adopting a pragmatic climate policy that encourages citizen participation.
+But we want to accelerate our approach, by adopting a pragmatic climate policy that encourages citizens to participate.
 That's why we're investing massively in renewable energies.
 This year alone, we will be devoting €2.5 billion to implementing the Integrated National Energy and Climate Plan.
 This amount has never been so high.
-And to ensure greater planning certainty, we have decided to use the compensation mechanism to stabilise the costs of green electricity until 2028.
+And to ensure greater planning certainty, we have decided to increase the State's financing in the compensation mechanism to stabilise the costs of green electricity until 2028.

 That's why this government will be introducing a new climate bonus system from 1 October.
 Until then, current regulations will be maintained, subject to approval by Parliament.

-• Given the major efforts that need to be made in terms of the energy efficiency of our homes, the financial aid for the energy renovation of homes – i.e., the ‘Klimabonus Wunnen’ – will be maintained.
+- ·Given the major efforts that still need to be made in terms of the energy efficiency of our homes, the financial aid for the energy renovation of homes – i.e., the 'Klimabonus Wunnen' – will be maintained.
 For photovoltaic installations, we are maintaining the basic threshold of 50% funding.
 This is because photovoltaic installations have become more affordable, and investment in such an installation remains financially attractive even at 50%.

-• Thirdly, the period of ownership required to qualify for the subsidy has been increased from one to three years.
+- Third, the period of ownership required to qualify for the subsidy has been increased from one year to three.
 We are also introducing a €1,500 bonus for used electric cars that are more than three years old.
 These two changes will encourage the creation of a second-hand market for electric cars, while making them more attractive and reducing the consumption of resources.

 But money alone will not be enough to achieve our climate ambitions.
 Once again, a policy focused on efficiency is needed to move up a gear.
 By combining financial support with simplified procedures, we can create a powerful lever for rapid progress.